ricardonovelot/FriendFaces/README.md

  - Implementing `URLSession` to fetch data from the web.
  - Utilizing `Codable` for efficient JSON parsing and data model creation.
  - Applying Swift's `DateDecodingStrategy` for handling ISO-8601 date formats.

+ - Data Retrieval: Implements `URLSession` for effective data fetching from online sources.
+ - Data Parsing: Employs `Codable` for JSON parsing, facilitating the creation of data models.
+ - Date Handling: Incorporates Swift's `DateDecodingStrategy` to handle ISO-8601 date formats, ensuring that date data is consistently and correctly parsed.

 </td>
 <td>